w3f/General-Grants-Program/grants/speculative/aPois.md

 2. Use Custom Resource Definitions (CRD) to describe a valid validator sentry deployment on a Kubernetes cluster
 3. Secure the communication between the sentry nodes themselves and the validator
 4. The possibility to provision a validator node as well within Kubernetes in the deployed secure environment
-5. Expose all required ports and enpoints of the nodes for cluster monitoring using Prometheus
+5. Expose all required ports and endpoints of the nodes for cluster monitoring using Prometheus
 6. Possibility to connect the node network to another one setup on a different cluster through the operator (also supporting other cloud providers)

 The Operator will make it easy for anyone to set up their own, sophisticated Polkadot validator including a highly secured network of sentry nodes.
-This will help making the network as a whole more robust and less prone to attacks on individuals, thus increasing its trustworthyness.
+This will help making the network as a whole more robust and less prone to attacks on individuals, thus increasing its trustworthiness.

 ## Operator Development Roadmap